mrnoisytiger/Unaudited-Blog/content/post/04-18-2018-welcome-to-unaudited.md

 ## For Everyone Else

 Felix is a cool dude who occasionally has delusions of self-grandeur, mental breakdowns, and a drinking passion (not problem).
 You can find him looking confused in lecture, dreading his class choices, and wallowing in existential angst.

+## Disclaimer

+My lawyer forced me to include this.
+This blog does not guarantee that the content stated is free from material mistatements.
+This blog has not been audited by an independent third partner and no opinion is expressed on these statements.